Rebecca Woodland, TDM

 What is your favorite place to eat in Beaumont?

-It is a toss up between two of my favorite local eateries: Katherine & Company and Two Magnolia’s Café (at the Art Museum).
-I eat lunch at one of these locales at least once a week.
+Any of our locally-owned restaurants, but two of my favorite local eateries: Katherine & Company and Two Magnolia’s Café (at the Art Museum).
+I eat lunch at one of these locales frequently.